Bolshoi dancer who played villains admits acid attack

 General Manager Anatoly Iksanov came under fire over scandals in the past decade and for what critics say are falling standards at the theatre.
 He argued publicly with veteran dancer Nikolai Tsiskaridze, who challenged him for his job.

-The theatre reopened to great fanfare in 2011 after a six-year, $700-million renovation that restored its tsarist opulence but was criticised for going far over budget.
+The theatre reopened to great fanfare in 2011 after a six-year, $700-million renovation that restored its tsarist opulence but was criticized for going far over budget.

 (Additional reporting by Sonia Elks, Alissa De Carbonnel and Steve Gutterman; Writing by Thomas Grove; Editing by Timothy Heritage and Andrew Roche)